 Large area recently cleared of Buckthorn and other vegetation and seeded with woodland seed mixes in the fall of 2010.
 Similar treatment was applied to the wooded slopes adjacent to the stream located north of the campus ring road (Zones D2 and D3).
 Tree and shrub masses were planted in various locations.
 Conduct spot mows and apply herbicide several times per season to keep weeds to 6"-8" height, and eliminate weed seed.
+Herbicide, cut and remove small woody shrubs (notably honeysuckle and buckthorn).
 Conduct periodic controlled burn.